Eva-Kuk/unique-wings/README.md

 BLOG MANAGEMENT
 - Blog management is for superuser/admin and is visible on My account dropdown menu when admin is logged into account.
 - Only Admin has possibility to add blogpost by filling in the add blog post form.
 Images can be selected directly from the admin's computer.
-- Only Admin is able to edit/delete blogpost on the blog page or by navigating to a blog detail page and click the Edit|Delete link
+- Only Admin is able to edit/delete blogpost on the blog page or by navigating to a blog detail page and click the Edit|Delete pills
 - A confirmation modal is trigered and the comment if "Delete" is clicked in the modal comment is deleted permanently.
 ![blog management](wireframes/readme/blog-management.png)

 **Features Left to Implement when skills develop**
+I would like to add the followung features
+- **Verified Purchases:** The ppossibility to allow only customers who have bought an item to be able to leave a review for it.
-- The possibility to add several photos to a single product and blogpost
+- **Multiple imaged:** The possibility to add several photos to a single product and blogpost.
-- The possibility to login via social media (Google, Facebook, Instagram)
+- **Social media login:** The possibility to login via social media (Google, Facebook, Instagram).
--  The possibility for users to be able to specify different billing and delivery addresses
+-  **Different billing addres:** The possibility for users to be able to specify different billing and delivery addresses.
-- The possibility to add automatically send welcome mail when user subscribe and unsubscribe
+- **Paypal:** The possibility for users to pay for their items using Paypal.
+- **Apple Pay** - The possibility fot users to be able to pay for their items using Aple Pay.
-- The possibility for users to be able to create a wishlist.
+- **Wishlist:** The possibility for users to be able to create a wishlist.
 ---
+Accessibility:
+Alt Tags:
+In order to ensure that all images are accessible for those using a screen reader, I have ensured that all images used throughout the site include alt tags.

 ## Technologies Used